-8 Best Answers To "What Is Your Greatest Achievement" In An Interview
+8 Answers to "What Is Your Greatest Achievement" in an Interview

 When asked, "What is your greatest achievement?" or "What is your greatest accomplishment?" in an interview, it's not as hard to answer this as you might think.
 It can be fun to talk about our strengths and achievements.

-When it comes to talking about them in an effective way, in a job interview, though, some people struggle to get the words out.
+When it comes to effectively talking about them in a job interview, though, some people struggle to get the words out.

-It’s a complicated dance with the hiring manager, isn’t it?
+It’s a complicated dance with the hiring manager.
 You don’t want to be too humble, but on the other hand, you don’t want to seem self-absorbed.
 You also don’t want to describe a situation that, to your hiring managers, isn’t as much of an achievement as you think.

 Don’t worry.
 We’re going to cover why interviewers and hiring managers ask this question and a handful of industry-specific answers you can use as inspiration for your own.